Advanced search

 This medicinal product contains 29 mg of proline in each ml.

-The use in patients suffering from hyperprolinaemia should be restricted where no alternative treatment is available.
+The use in patients suffering from hyperprolinaemia should be restricted to cases where no alternative treatment is available.

 4.5 Interaction with other medicinal products and other forms of interaction